-In determining whether a Complainant's wishes can be honored, the university will consider: (1) Complainant's request to not proceed with an investigation; (2) Complainant's reasonable safety concerns; (3) the risk that additional acts of discrimination would occur if a complaint is not initiated; (4) the severity of the alleged discrimination, including whether the Respondent would be removed from campus or the imposition of another sanction would be necessary to end the discrimination and prevent its recurrence; (5) the age and relationship of the parties, including whether the Respondent is a university employee; (6) the scope of the alleged discrimination, including information suggesting a pattern, ongoing Discriminatory Misconduct, or Discriminatory Misconduct alleged to have impacted multiple individuals; (7) the availability of evidence to assist a decision-maker in determining whether Discriminatory Misconduct occurred; and (8) whether the university could end the alleged Discriminatory Misconduct and prevent its recurrence without a formal investigation.
+In determining whether a Complainant's wishes can be honored, the university will consider: (1) Complainant's request to not proceed with an investigation; (2) Complainant's reasonable safety concerns; (3) the risk that additional Prohibited Conduct could occur if a complaint is not initiated; (4) the severity of the alleged discrimination, including whether the respondent would be removed from campus or the imposition of another sanction would be necessary to end the discrimination and prevent its recurrence; (5) the age and relationship of the parties, including whether the Respondent is a university employee; (6) the scope of the alleged discrimination, including information suggesting a pattern, ongoing Prohibited Conduct, or Prohibited Conduct alleged to have impacted multiple individuals; (7) the availability of evidence to assist a decision-maker in determining whether Prohibited Conduct occurred; and (8) whether the university could end the alleged Prohibited Conduct and prevent its recurrence without a formal investigation.

-5. Informal Resolution
+e.
+Informal Resolution